tristanbatchler/tbat.me/_posts/2024-11-11-godot-golang-mmo-part-6.md

 Now you should be able to zoom in and out using the scroll wheel.
 You can also see the other player moving around the screen.
 The movement is going to be very janky, since we are not interpolating the player's position between updates.
 This is something we can look at in the next post.

 So it's far from perfect, but we have made good progress in this post.
 We have added gameplay to our MMO, and we can see other players moving around the screen.
-In the next post, we will look at smoothing out the player's movement, and adding some more gameplay elements to the game.
+In <strong><a href="/2024/11/14/godot-golang-mmo-part-7" class="sparkle-less">the next post</a></strong>, we will look at smoothing out the player's movement, and adding some more gameplay elements to the game.
 Stay tuned!

 ---